pghvlaans/sbotools/man/post-release/sboremove.1.md

 to enable **sboremove** to uninstall packages without confirmation prompts, and there are no plans to add that functionality in the future.

-Root privileges are required to run **sboremove**.
+Root privileges are required to run **sboremove** unless passing **\--query**.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, or if invalid options are specified, the script exits with a diagnostic message.

 ## OPTIONS